obsinity/obsinity/documentation/architecture/00_overview.md

 - Stream Ingestion (Kafka/RabbitMQ)
   - Stateless consumers parse messages into the same JSON shape and reuse the same mapping.
   - Consumer offsets/acks are managed after successful DB write.
+  - `obsinity-ingest-rabbitmq` and `obsinity-ingest-kafka` are the reference implementations for AMQP queues and Kafka topics respectively.

+> **Implementation note:** Stream consumers and UEQ routing for broker inputs are planned; no worker binaries are produced in this repository today.

 Parse Failures
 - Payloads that cannot be parsed into JSON are captured in an ingest dead-letter table for later inspection.